-'I will not be ignored again': Former U-M wrestler speaks publicly for first time on allegations against Anderson
+'I will not be ignored again': Former U-M wrestler speaks publicly for first time about allegations against Anderson

 “I spoke up by letter in July of 1975 and it was ignored and denigrated by the University of Michigan,” said Tad Deluca, former University of Michigan wrestler.
 “I spoke up again by letter in 2018 after hearing an NPR story about the MSU gymnasts, women who I am in awe of.
 Once again, the University of Michigan ignored me.
 I’m here today to speak up again to let the University of Michigan know that I will not be ignored again.”